zookzook/elixir-mongodb-driver/README.md

 end
 ```

+Due to the mongodb specification, an additional connection is always set up for the monitor process.

 ### Replica Sets

-To connect to a Mongo cluster that is using replica sets, it is recommended to use the `:seeds` list instead of a `:hostname` and `:port` pair.
+To connect to a Mongo cluster that is using replica sets, it is recommended to use the `:seeds` list instead
+of a `:hostname` and `:port` pair.

 ```elixir
 {:ok, pid} = Mongo.start_link(database: "test", seeds: ["hostname1.net:27017", "hostname2.net:27017"])
 ```

-This will allow for scenarios where the first `"hostname1.net:27017"` is unreachable for any reason and will automatically try to connect to each of the following entries in the list to connect to the cluster.
+This will allow for scenarios where the first `"hostname1.net:27017"` is unreachable for any reason
+and will automatically try to connect to each of the following entries in the list to connect to the cluster.

 ### Auth mechanisms

 For versions of Mongo 3.0 and greater, the auth mechanism defaults to SCRAM.
 If you'd like to use [MONGODB-X509](https://docs.mongodb.com/manual/tutorial/configure-x509-client-authentication/#authenticate-with-a-x-509-certificate)
 authentication, you can specify that as a `start_link` option.

 ```elixir